alasca-association/tarook/docs/user/reference/options/yk8s.node-scheduling.rst

 ``yk8s.node-scheduling.taints``
 ###############################

-Taints are assigned to a node during its initialization/join process only!
+Taints are assigned to a node during LCM rollout only!

 **Type:**::